NorthernWidget/DS3231/Documentation/Utilities.md

 A counter variable is incremented upon each interrupt.
 An unsigned 16-bit counter being incremented 2<sup>16</sup> times per second will "roll over" to a value of zero exactly once every second.

 The ISR can test for and act upon lesser values.
 It means programmers can design ISRs to perform actions at intervals shorter than one second.
+For an example of an interval that is not a power of two, see the section on [Pin Change Interrupts](#pin-change-interrupt), below.

 Note that the output on the 32K pin is independent of that on the INT/SQW pin.
 The two pins can separately drive interrupts to two, different input pins on an Arduino.